Buyer Persona Examples: Defining Your Target Audience

 - Experience desired – What experiences and solutions does the persona desire from your business if they decide to become a customer?

 - Information sources – Are there a few example pathways the persona utilizes to retrieve information relevant to your industry?

 Buyer persona examples

 This example is for a company that sells getaway weekend spa packages to stay-at-home moms.

 Character name: Mommy Mandy

 Demographic and background data: Mandy is a 40 year old mom with three children who lives in the suburbs of a big city.
-While she has a degree from a four-year university, she is currently a stay-at-home mom.
+She has a master’s degree from a public university and is currently a stay-at-home mom.

-Day in the life: Mandy is a stay-at-home mom that handles all of the daily duties and responsibilities at home.
-Her husband goes to work early and comes home late, so Mandy is responsible for getting the kids breakfast, lunch, and dinner, along with helping the older ones with homework.
+Day in the life: Mandy is a homemaker who handles all of the daily duties and responsibilities at home.
+Her husband goes to work early and comes home late, so Mandy is responsible for getting the kids’ breakfasts, lunches, and dinners, along with helping the older ones with homework.
 She also feels like she’s constantly having to clean to keep the house in order.

-Goals: Mandy just wants a little time to herself every now and again to enjoy peace and quiet and to recharge.
+Goals: Mandy wants a little time to herself every now and again to enjoy peace and quiet and to recharge.
 Sometimes she feels as if she’s missing out on current events in the world because her primary interactions are either with her children or revolve around their activities.

-Pain points: Since Mandy doesn’t bring in the same money she did prior to having children and being a homemaker, she feels like she doesn’t hold her weight when it comes to the finances.
+Pain points: Since Mandy doesn’t bring in the same money she did prior to having children and being a homemaker, she feels like she doesn’t hold equal weight as her husband when it comes to the household finances.